turbot/steampipe-plugin-prometheus/docs/index.md

 - `address` - HTTP address of your prometheus server
 - `metrics` - List of metric expressions to be matched against while creating dynamic metric tables
-- `request_header` - An additional header name and its corresponding value to be sent to the server.
+- `request_header`(Optional) - An additional header name and its corresponding value to be sent to the server.
 If the header name is configured, the value must not be empty.

 ## Get involved